mmower/rez/docs/REZ.md

 #### on_init: `(asset, event = {}) => {...}`

 This script will be called during game initialization and before the game has started.

+## <a name="behaviour-element">Behaviour</a>

+Behaviours are elements that can be composed to create a behaviour tree.
+A behaviour tree is a way of modelling a plan that you want an agent (e.g. an Actor) to perform.

+Note that, by convention, we use UPPER CASE ids for behaviour elements.

+The core of the behaviour is the execute attribute which implements the behaviour.
+We talk about behaviours being conditions (that test something about the world) or actions (that alter the world) but both are created in the same way and use execute.

+### Example

+    @behaviour ACTOR_IN begin
+      options: [:actor :location]

+      execute: (behaviour, wmem) => {
+        const actor = behaviour.game.$(behaviour.option("actor"));
+        if(actor.getAttributeValue("location") == location) {
+          return {success: true, wmem: wmem};
+        } else {
+          return {success: false, error: "Actor is not in location", wmem: wmem};
+        }
+      }
+    end

+In this example we have defined a behaviour that tests whether a specified actor is in a given location.
+This could be used in a sequence to ensure that an action only gets performed if in the correct location.

+    ^[SEQUENCE [
+      [ACTOR_IN actor=sam_spade location=sams_office]
+      [ACTOR_RELOADS item=sams_gun]
+    ]]

+### Required Attributes

+* options

+A list of keywords describing the options that this behaviour uses.
+If there are no options use the empty list `[]`

+* execute

+A script attribute that is expected to take two parameters `behaviour` that is a reference to the behaviour itself and `wmem` which is a reference to a map of "working memory" that can be used to record behaviour state or pass state between behaviours.

+The return value must either be `{success: true, wmem: wmem}` or `{success: false, error: "Message", wmem: wmem}`.

+### Optional Attributes

+* min_children
+* max_children
+* check_*

 ## <a name="card-element">Card</a>